-Still accepting international student applications for enrollment in our 2017-18 school year!
+Still accepting international student applications for enrollment in our 2017-18 spring semester beginning January 2, 2018!

 Are you on WeChat?
 I am, too!
 Please use this QR Code to contact Mike Rodgers, Director of Admission, to discuss Oak Hill Academy and the admission process for international students.

 For more than half a century students from other nations have studied at Oak Hill Academy.
 International students are welcome and play an important part in shaping our community.
 Approximately 20% of students enrolled each term are from foreign countries.
 In recent years our international population has included students from the Bahamas, Greece, Spain, Belgium, South Korea, Poland, China, Hungary, Japan, Canada, Liberia, Sweden, Switzerland, France, Italy, Colombia, Senegal, Taiwan, Dominica, Nigeria, England, and Barbados.

 The focus of our international curriculum is to prepare students for an American college or university.
 Our classrooms offer a unique combination of challenging academics within a nurturing and supportive environment.
 The personalized attention we offer allows each student to progress at his/her own pace.